AngXingLong/CashifySkins-Bot/README.md

 # CashifySkins-Bot

 This bot was used to assist in transfering ownership of tradeable virtual game items such as Dota 2, Team Fortress 2, Counter Strike: Global Offensive and Steam Community Items.
+It uses redis to receive instruction to send trade offers.

 This is a heavily modified steam bot forked from Jessecar96/SteamBot.